8-BitCode/AlgorithmShowcase/README.md

 # AlgorithmShowcase

+split into three sections:
+-path finding
+-sorting
+-searching

-split into three sections, path finding, sorting and searching this algorithm showcase is inspired by the early web
+this algorithm showcase is inspired by the early web

 https://8-bitcode.github.io/AlgorithmShowcase/